Space-bounded quantum state testing via space-efficient quantum singular value transformation: Preliminaries

 Notably, when applying \Cref{lemma:success-probability-estimation} to a quantum algorithm, we introduce intermediate measurements to retain space complexity through reusing working qubits.
 While space-efficient success probability estimation without intermediate measurements is possible,\footnote{Fefferman and Lin~\cite{FL18} noticed that one can achieve space-efficient success probability estimation for quantum algorithms without intermediate measurements via quantum amplitude estimation~\cite{BHMT02}. } we will use \Cref{lemma:success-probability-estimation} for convenience, given that $\BQL=\BQUL$~\cite{FR21}.

 The SWAP test was originally proposed for pure states in~\cite{BCWdW01}.
 Subsequently, in~\cite{KMY09}, it was demonstrated that the SWAP test can also be applied to mixed states.

-\begin{lemma}[SWAP test for mixed states, adapted from~{\cite[Proposition 9]{KMY09}}] Suppose $\rho_0$ and $\rho_1$ are two $n$-qubit mixed quantum states.
-There is a $(2n+1)$-qubit quantum circuit that outputs $0$ with probability $\frac{1+\Tr(\rho_0\rho_1)}{2}$, using $1$ sample of each $\rho_0$ and $\rho_1$ and $O(n)$ one- and two-qubit quantum gates. \end{lemma}
+\begin{lemma}[SWAP test for mixed states, adapted from~{\cite[Proposition 9]{KMY09}}] Let $\rho_0$ and $\rho_1$ be two quantum states, which may be mixed.
+There exists a $(2n+1)$-qubit quantum circuit that outputs $0$ with probability $\frac{1+\Tr(\rho_0\rho_1)}{2}$, using a single query to each corresponding state-preparation circuit $Q_0$ and $Q_1$, and $O(n)$ one- and two-qubit quantum gates. \end{lemma}

 A matrix $B$ is said to be \textit{sub-stochastic} if all its entries are non-negative and the sum of entries in each row (respectively, column) is strictly less than $1$.
 Moreover, a matrix $B$ is \textit{row-stochastic} if all its entries are non-negative and the sum of entries in each row is equal to $1$.